-With the recent cyber hacking extremes, hackers have taken billions of dollars in 2020 and 2021 alone.
+With the recent cyber hacking extremes, hackers have stolen billions of dollars in 2022, and is expected to steal larger amounts in 2023.
 However, many companies and government sectors are fighting each cyber breach tooth and nail.
 It’s no surprise that there are growing demands for both sectors coming together to fight these cyber attacks.
 Here are four ways the government and businesses will most likely join forces in the battle for cybersecurity:

 Share Hacking Threat Intelligence

 Governments and companies have different sources of information, insight, and intelligence.
 Pooling these variables together will create a razor-sharp picture of threats to have strategies ready to fight off any hacking attack launched by criminal hackers.
 In some places, something similar is already taking place.
 The United Kingdom National Cyber Security Centre operates a Cyber Security Information Sharing Partnership with several industries.

 CISA partnerships with US operators with fundamental links to cybersecurity (ex.
 Microsoft).
 Europol; the European Union law enforcement agency, took this a step further and created a website where public and private entities can share decryption tools to recover from ransomware attacks- without paying the criminal hackers.